 If lower, your taxable compensation for the year.
 There's no minimum age limit for opening a Roth IRA, and you can contribute to someone else's Roth account as a perfect gift for parents who want to boost their children's retirement savings.
+If you're considering converting your IRA to gold, you should be aware of the tax implications of such a move.
+Converting an IRA to gold is a great way to diversify your retirement portfolio and protect your savings from market volatility.

 If you contribute too much or contribute to a Roth account when your income is too high, you'll have to pay a 6% penalty on the excess contribution each year until you correct the error.
-A Roth IRA is an individual retirement account that allows you to withdraw money tax-free when you retire.
+A Roth IRA is an individual retirement account that allows you to withdraw money tax-free when you retire, and converting an IRA to gold is one way to do this.
 Because Roth IRA contributions are limited by income, many people often wait until they pay their taxes to contribute.
 Savings credit is available to individuals, heads of household and individuals who jointly declare that they contribute to an IRA, 401 (k) or any other qualifying retirement account whose adjusted gross income fits within certain parameters.
 For example, those tax-exempt Roth withdrawals during retirement won't contribute to your taxable income, which is used to determine how much you pay for Medicare, including surcharges (also known as monthly income-related adjustment amounts or IRMAA).

 If you make too much money, you may still be able to contribute to a Roth IRA through a strategy called a clandestine Roth IRA.
 Yes, you can contribute to an IRA for your unemployed, non-working spouse who files a joint return, but your combined total contribution cannot exceed your combined taxable income or double the annual IRA limit, whichever is less.
 In a traditional IRA, you deposit funds into the account with pre-tax money and pay income taxes when it's time to withdraw money.
 Your MAGI determines your eligibility to make contributions to a Roth IRA, as well as the amount you can contribute.

 You can open a Roth IRA through a bank, brokerage agency, investment fund, or insurance company, and you can invest your retirement money in stocks, bonds, mutual funds, exchange-traded funds, and other approved investments.
 Unlike contributions to a traditional IRA, which may be tax-deductible, a Roth IRA has no initial tax relief.
 Yes, a person under 18 can contribute to a Roth IRA or a traditional IRA as long as they meet earned income requirements and do not exceed income limits.
 However, to get the most out of a Roth IRA, you need to know how it works and what the maximum contribution limits are.

 Either way, a spouse with earned income can contribute to both spouses' IRAs, as long as they have enough earned income to cover both contributions.
 Finally, keep in mind that if you invest in both a Roth IRA and a traditional IRA, the total amount of money you contribute to both accounts cannot exceed the annual limit.